Static Control Products

 can make it VERY difficult to achieve the required combination resistance value

-of carts, chairs and even technicians in heel straps that is required for
+of carts, chairs and even technicians in heel straps for

 compliance in electronic manufacturing.